EwoutH/urban-self-driving-effects/paper/paper.md

 # 3. Model description
 The model simulates travel behavior in the Rotterdam urban area over the course of one day, focusing on mode choice decisions and their collective impact on the transportation system.
 It consists of three main components: (1) an agent-based model for traveler decision-making, (2) a mesoscopic traffic simulation for vehicle movements, and (3) a discrete event system for scheduling and coordination, with a lot of data feeding into the model.

+This section shows how such a system can be represented, answering subquestion A.

 ## 3.1 Spatial and temporal structure and scope
 The model is designed to simulate a medium-sized city over the course of a day.
 The city of Rotterdam (and immediate surroundings) was selected due to its fitting size, exising traffic and congestion problems and good alternatives in bicycle and public transport, with an extensive bus, tram and metro network being available.
 The research area consists of 125 four-digit postal code areas nested within 21 larger traffic analysis zones.
 The road network, derived from OpenStreetMap, comprises 1,575 nodes and 3,328 edges, including all roads from tertiary level upward.
 Simulations typically run from 05:00 to 24:00 with 5-minute time steps, capturing a full day of urban mobility patterns.